microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 **Assignments**

 Destructuring patterns can also be used in regular assignment expressions.
-For instance, swapping two variablescan be written as a single destructuring assignment:
+For instance, swapping two variables can be written as a single destructuring assignment:
 ```ts
 var x = 1;
 var y = 2;